Table of contents

 - senior executives were motivated primarily by accountability for realizing growth which is clearly an extrinsic motivator

-- employees are primarily motivated for innovation because of intrinsic drives like 1) innovation is considered to be exciting work 2) employees have desire to improve things
+- employees are primarily motivated for innovation because of intrinsic drives like 1) innovation is considered to be exciting work 2) employees have a desire to improve things

 - not having a formal organizational structure for innovation, 45 %